Dr Mansoor Ali

 The graduates of other homeopathic schools including overseas, and those who belonged to other homeopathic associations overseas can also be registered as members upon passing the JPHMA exam.

-In January 2000, the Japanese Physicians Society for Homeopathy (JPSH) was founded with a policy different from that of JPHMA.
+Japanese Physicians Society for Homeopathy (JPSH) was founded with a policy different from that of JPHMA.
 They left eligibility of homoeopaths only to qualified doctors of conventional medicine.
 JPSH was established by a conventional medical doctor, Ryoichi Obitsu, and led by medical doctors, dentists and vets.
 Their attitude differs from JPHMA in terms of the eligibility of professional homoeopaths who are not qualified as conventional medical doctors.

 Although JPHMA and JPSH are different in their policies about the eligibility of homoeopaths, they are not opposed to each other.